QianLabWebsite/GeneDrive/README.md

 This script in gene_drive_simulation implements the dynamic simulation of CRISPR-mediated toxin-antidote gene drive.
 The main features of this scipt include:
 1. It is a forward genetic simulation.
 Set parameters to the initial population and the population will propagate.
 You can monitor the frequency of drive carriers with the increasing of generations.
-2. It is an individual based, stocastic model, which using Wright-Fisher model.
+2. It is an individual-based, stocastic model.The population is in Wright-Fisher model.
 3. It uses two classes: the individual class and population class.
 ```
 usage: simulate.py [-h] [-w WILD] [-d DRIVE] [-t GENERATION] -e EMBRYO_CUTRATE -g GERMLINE_CUTRATE -i INCOMP_PENE